-Seeing Machines Ltd., Level 1, 11 Lonsdale St, Braddon, ACT, Australia, 2612 under these unconstrained conditions are commonly referred to as "in-the-wild" and may include scenarios such as extreme facial pose, defocus, faces occupying a very small number of pixels or occlusions.
-Given the fact that face detection is still regarded as a challenging task, many generic object detection architectures such as Yan et al (2014); King (2015) are either directly assessed on in-the-wild facial data, or are appropriately modified in order to explicitly perform face detection as done by Zhu and Ramanan (2012); Felzenszwalb and Huttenlocher (2005).
-The interested reader may refer to the most recent survey by Zafeiriou et al (2015) for more information on in-the-wild face detection.
+Current research has been monopolised by the tasks of face detection, facial landmark localisation and face recognition or verification.
+Firstly, face detection, despite having permeated many forms of modern technology such as digital cameras and social networking, is still a challenging problem and a popular line of research, as shown by the recent surveys of Jain and Learned-Miller (2010), Zhang and Zhang (2010), Zafeiriou et al. (2015).
+Although face detection on well-lit frontal facial images can be performed reliably on an embedded device, face detection on arbitrary images of people is still extremely challenging (Jain and Learned-Miller 2010).
+Images of faces under these unconstrained conditions are commonly referred to as "in-the-wild" and may include scenarios such as extreme facial pose, defocus, faces occupying a very small number of pixels or occlusions.
+Given the fact that face detection is still regarded as a challenging task, many generic object detection architectures such as Yan et al. (2014), King (2015) are either directly assessed on in-the-wild facial data, or are appropriately modified in order to explicitly perform face detection as done by Zhu and Ramanan (2012), Felzenszwalb and Huttenlocher (2005).
+The interested reader may refer to the most recent survey by Zafeiriou et al. (2015) for more information on in-the-wild face detection.
 The problem of localising facial landmarks that correspond to fiducial facial parts (e.g., eyes, mouth, etc.) is still extremely challenging and has only been possible to perform reliably relatively recently.
-Although the history of facial landmark localisation spans back many decades (Cootes et al (1995, 2001)), the ability to accurately recover facial landmarks on in-the-wild images has only become possible in recent years (Matthews and Baker (2004); Papandreou and Maragos (2008); Saragih et al (2011); Cao et al (2014)).
-Much of this progress can be attributed to the release of large annotated datasets of facial landmarks (Sagonas et al (2013b,a); Zhu and Ramanan (2012); Le et al (2012); Belhumeur et al (2013); Köstinger et al (2011)) and very recently the area of facial landmark localisation has become extremely competitive with recent works including Xiong and De la Torre (2013); Ren et al (2014); Kazemi and Sullivan (2014); Zhu et al (2015); Tzimiropoulos (2015).
-For a recent evaluation of facial landmark localisation methods the interested reader may refer to the survey by Wang et al (2014) and to the results of the 300W competition by Sagonas et al (2015).
+Although the history of facial landmark localisation spans back many decades (Cootes et al. 1995, 2001), the ability to accurately recover facial landmarks on in-the-wild images has only become possible in recent years (Matthews and Baker 2004; Papandreou and Maragos 2008; Saragih et al. 2011; Cao et al. 2014).
+Much of this progress can be attributed to the release of large annotated datasets of facial landmarks (Sagonas et al. 2013b, a; Zhu and Ramanan 2012; Le et al. 2012; Belhumeur et al. 2013; Köstinger et al. 2011) and very recently the area of facial landmark localisation has become extremely competitive with recent works including Xiong and De la Torre (2013), Ren et al. (2014), Kazemi and Sullivan (2014), Zhu et al. (2015), Tzimiropoulos (2015).
+For a recent evaluation of facial landmark localisation methods the interested reader may refer to the survey by Wang et al. (2014) and to the results of the 300 W competition by Sagonas et al. (2015).
 Finally, face recognition and verification are extremely popular lines of research.
-For the past two decades, the majority of statistical machine learning algorithms spanning from linear/non-linear subspace learning techniques (De la Torre (2012); Kokiopoulou et al (2011)) to Deep Convolutional Neural Networks (DCNNs) (Taigman et al (2014); Schroff et al (2015); Parkhi et al (2015)) have been applied to the problem of face recognition and verification.
-Recently, due to the revival of DCNNs, as well as the development of Graphics Processing Units (GPUs), remarkable face verification performance has been reported (Taigman et al (2014)).
-The interested reader may refer to the recent survey by Learned-Miller et al (2016) as well as the most popular benchmark for face verification in-the-wild in Huang et al (2007).
+For the past two decades, the majority of statistical machine learning algorithms spanning from linear/non-linear subspace learning techniques (De la Torre 2012; Kokiopoulou et al. 2011) to deep convolutional neural networks (DCNNs) (Taigman et al. 2014; Schroff et al. 2015; Parkhi et al. 2015) have been applied to the problem of face recognition and verification.
+Recently, due to the revival of DCNNs, as well as the development of graphics processing units (GPUs), remarkable face verification performance has been reported (Taigman et al. 2014).
+The interested reader may refer to the recent survey by Learned-Miller et al. (2016) as well as the most popular benchmark for face verification in-the-wild in Huang et al. (2007).